ajaxian79/algorithms/notes/kmp.md

 - Sieve: cross out multiples starting at i*i to skip earlier-marked composites.

 - Polynomial rolling hash with two moduli kills almost all collisions in practice.

+- Rotate 90° = transpose then reverse each row.
+Done in place with O(1) extra.